 A simply refreshing and delicious Shopska Salad / Šopska Salata.
-Doesn’t get much easier than chopping up ingredients and tossing them into a bowl.
+Does not get much easier than chopping up ingredients and tossing them into a bowl.
 This salad comes together in less than fifteen minutes.
 At first it may seem overly simple, but there is something so refreshing about this salad that you just cant beat!
-The finely crumbed goat cheese makes the salad even more delicious.
+The finely crumbed goat cheese makes the salad taste even more delicious.
 Make it and you will see why it’s a popular part of the Serbian table.

 about this salad

 Like most Serbian inspired recipes that I share with you, it is no surprise that this is another delicious recipe that I grew up loving!
 From Serbia to our life in New Zealand, this salad has always been around our table.
-I grew up with the simples version of this salad and this is how I make it myself.
+I grew up with the simplest version of this salad and this is how I make it myself.
 With a light dressing of olive oil and white wine vinegar, that is all you truly need.
 The goat cheese adds the perfect amount of saltiness while the refreshing juices of the summer vegetables come through the most.

 a few tips for this salad

-While making the salad is as simple as chopping up the ingredients, adding them all to one bowl, tossing it to combine and adding the dressing – I have a few notes on chopping up the ingredients.
+While making the salad is as simple as chopping up the ingredients, adding them all to one bowl, tossing to combine and adding the dressing – I have a few notes on chopping up the ingredients.

 For the tomatoes, chop them up into wedges and then cut each wedge in half.
-Cut the cucumber in half length wise.
+Cut the cucumber in half-length wise.
 Each half should be cut in half again and then cut into chunks.
 Traditionally the cucumber is peeled, however I don’t mind the skin and so I keep it on.
 Cut the onion into long, thin slices – you want small crunches of the onion and not large chunks of onion in your mouth.
 Crumb the goat cheese with your hands or chop it up into fine crumbs on a chopping board.

 Also – any feta cheese will do.
 I personally love goat cheese, but you can also use the standard feta, even sheep feta.